Gerrit is a web based code review system, facilitating online code reviews for projects using the Git version control system.

 As the Gerrit UI data is only available through XSRF protected JSON-RPC calls, "screen-scraping" for email addresses is difficult, but not impossible.
 It is unlikely a spammer will go through the effort required to code a custom scraping application necessary to cull email addresses from published Gerrit comments.
 In most cases these same addresses would be more easily obtained from the project’s mailing list archives.

-The user’s name and email address is stored unencrypted in the All-Users repository.
+The user’s name and email address is stored unencrypted in the Gerrit metadata store, typically a PostgreSQL database.

 The snail-mail mailing address, country, and phone and fax numbers are gathered to help project leads contact the user should there be a legal question regarding any change they have uploaded.